How Much Does Restaurant SEO Cost in 2026? ($300–$5,000/month real-world ranges)

 - 3Full agency makes sense for multi-location groups with marketing budget and long horizon.

-- 4AI employees fit when you want the work done at independent scale, with audit logs, and don't need (or want) annual contracts.
+- 4AI employees fit when you want the whole team's work done at independent scale, with audit logs, for one flat per-location price and no annual contract.

 - 5Whatever you pick: insist on monthly proof of work — posts shipped, replies posted, listings updated.
 Don't pay for promised activity.

-Nuxa publishes per-employee pricing on /pricing — monthly billing, no annual contract.
+Nuxa is one flat price per location — $299/mo Starter or $499/mo Growth, published on /pricing, monthly billing, no annual contract.
+The whole 10-person team is included; no commission, no per-order fees.
 The free SEO scan is free with no signup.
-Hire Scout standalone for SEO audits, add Grace for review replies, Ink for content, Atlas for the website.
+Start with Atlas's free SEO scan, then Grace handles review replies, Ink content, and Atlas the website and listings — all at the same flat price.
 The audit log shows what each employee did, when, and why.
-No retainer, no quarterly slide deck, no minimum commitment beyond the per-employee price.
+No retainer, no quarterly slide deck, no add-ons to stack.